 C. FHA lenders are responsible for identifying and protecting any Sensitive PII to be included in an electronic submission (and safeguarding such information while in the lender's custody), whether in draft or at closing, and arranging for the separate transmission of such information to HUD through proper encryption or other secured means.
-The standard form FHA
+The standard form FHA Loan Documents generally do not require the disclosure of Sensitive PII.
+Rent rolls, however, will usually include PII and should be safeguarded accordingly.
+Documents proffered to satisfy the Firm Commitment's "Additional Conditions" should also be carefully examined for this purpose prior to submission.
+Requests for confidentiality must be made in writing (see 24 C.F.R. §§ 15.107 and 15.108).

-&lt;sup>10 This ECP provides legal practice standards for HUD Closing Attorneys as they encounter electronic documents and related issues when closing FHA loans.
+8 This ECP provides legal practice standards for HUD Closing Attorneys as they encounter electronic documents and related issues when closing FHA loans.
 OGC anticipates that all or part of this ECP will be incorporated by future program notices, handbooks, or other formal policy directives.

-&lt;sup>11 5 U.S.C. § 552.
+9 5 U.S.C. § 552.